GMathioud/MyCraft/README.txt

 ----

-If you create MyCraft plugins that do not include any substantial portions of fCraft's original code or MyCraft's code, they belong to you and you are free to do absolutely anything with them.
+If you create MyCraft plugins that do not include any substantial portions of fCraft's original code, 800Craft's code or MyCraft's code, they belong to you and you are free to do absolutely anything with them.
 However, if you would like to distribute whole modified copies of MyCraft, please follow the MIT and the GPLv3 License terms.

-Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft... neither does MyCraft.
+Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft... neither does MyCraft and 800Craft.

-=== Credits ===================================================================

-MyCraft was developed by Jonty800, GlennMR and LaoTszy.

-Thanks again to fragmer, what a bro.

-Thanks to MyCraft code contributers:
-    Rebelliousdude, boblol0909, WaterGod469 and Maicke98 for trying.

-With testing from Pure2K12, LeChosenOne and Xanderortiz.

-And suggestions from Project-Vanilla and the Au70 Community

-Thanks to Minecraft servers that helped test and improve MyCraft:
-    Au70 Galaxy, Project Vanilla and [AWESOME+PROTECTED] Xander Ortiz

-Thanks to fCraft code contributors and modders:
-    Asiekierka, Dag10, Destroyer, FontPeg, M1_Abrams, Optical-Lza,
-    Redshift, SystemX17, TkTech, Wootalyzer

-Thanks to people who supported fCraft development through donations:
-    MyCraft.net community, Astelyn, D3M0N, Destoned, DreamPhreak, Pandorum, Redshift, TkTech, ven000m,  wtfmejt, Team9000 and SpecialAttack.net
-    communities, and others who donated anonymously

-Thanks to people whose code has been ported to fCraft:
-    Dudecon (Forester), Osici (Omen), vLK (MinerCPP), Tim Van Wassenhove, Paul Bourke

-Thanks to Minecraft servers that helped test and improve fCraft:
-    TheOne's Zombie Survival, SpecialAttack.net Freebuild, Team9000 Freebuild, D3M0Ns FreeBuild, ~The Best Freebuild 24/7~, MyCraft Freebuild Official

-Thanks to people who submitted bug reports and feature requests:
-    Astelyn, Clhdrums87, Darklight, David00143, Dogwatch, Epiclolwut, Fehzor, Gamma-Metroid, Hellenion, Sunfall, maintrain97, Mavinstar, Unison,
-    and all others.

-Special thanks for inspiration and suggestions:
-    CO2, Descension, ElectricFuzzball, Exe, Hearty0, iKJames, LG_Legacy,
-    PyroPyro, Revenant, Varriount, Voziv, Zaneo, #mcc on Esper.net, HyveBuild/iCraft team, MinerCPP team, OpenCraft team

-And thank You for using MyCraft!
+Thank you very much for using MyCraft!